ArjunxyzSatish/Command-Line-Youtube/README.md

 This is a script that lets you watch Youtube videos on the command line!

 This script now also gives you a personalised feed of youtube videos.
-It reads the channel names from a list that you pass as a variable and prints out the 3 latest videos of each channel.
-Use the `-f 'channel-list'` option to use this option.
+It reads the channel names from a list that you pass as a argument and prints out the 3 latest videos of each channel.
+Use the `-f <channel-list>` option, and replace `<channel-list>` with the name of the file with the list of channels, to use this.
 Make sure that the 'channel-list' file exists in the directory you're running the script from.
+You can add comments to this file by adding `#` at the start of a line.

 To download videos with this script, use the `-d` option.
 Check the help menu for more details.